ADA

 But what about older ATM machines?
-Will older ATM's become instantly obsolete on March 15, 2011.
+Will older machines become instantly obsolete on March 15, 2011.
 Yes, some will, however they will not stop working.
-On March 16, 2012 every ATM out there will still operate, business as usual.
+On March 16, 2012 every ATM machine out there will still operate, business as usual.
 Although there is no government agency that will be enforcing this law, it is still a law.
 You won't be arrested or fined for not having an ADA compliant ATM machine.
 But, an ATM that is not compliant will be potentially open for a consumer lawsuit by one of your customer's trying to use it.
-If your ATM does not meet the guidelines and you are sued for not having an ADA compliant ATM, you might not have a great chance of winning that case.
+If your machine does not meet the guidelines and you are sued for not having an ADA compliant ATM, you might not have a great chance of winning that case.

-Be careful when you buy a used ATM!
-Some ATM machines cannot be upgraded to meet the 2012 guidelines.
+Be careful when you buy a used ATM machine!
+Some cannot be upgraded to meet the 2012 guidelines.
 Some ATM machines were made too tall.
 They do not meet the maximum requirements for ATM height.
 Some do not have the technology built in to make the screen go black, have a speech option, or even a headphone jack for audible voice prompts.
 In some cases, for instance with older Triton machines, the cost may be prohibitive to an ATM machine owner wanting to upgrade their old machine to 2012 standards.
 Just one ATM part required by a Triton machine is $930.
-If the ATM is already 10 years old, it may not be wise to put a lot of money into an older ATM machine.
-When a new ATM is only about $2100 or so.
+If the ATM is already 10 years old, it may not be wise to put a lot of money into an older machine.
+When a new machine is only about $2100 or so.

 ATM machines manufactured by Nautilus Hyosung that are affected: